 As part of reasonably assuring whether the School District's financial statements are free of material misstatement, we tested its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could directly and materially affect the determination of financial statement amounts.
 However, opining on compliance with those provisions was not an objective of our audit and accordingly, we do not express an opinion.
 The results of our tests disclosed no instances of noncompliance or other matters we must report under Government Auditing Standards.

-We did note certain matters not requiring inclusion in this report that we reported to the School District's management in a separate letter dated February 11, 2014.
+We did note certain matters not requiring inclusion in this report that we reported to management in a separate letter dated March 26, 2015.

 Purpose of this Report